bjschembera/ExtractIng/readme.md

+# There is a follow up project now on https://github.com/MaRDI4NFDI/MetaExtractIng

 # ExtractIng

 ExtractIng is a tool for the automated metadata extraction.
 It was developed for the extraction of simulation code outputs in high performance computing environments / computational engineering.
 Please be aware that the tool is a prototypical implementation.
 It was developed to show which types of metadata are extractable.
 A high-level description of the tool and the outcomes of the research can be found in [3].